 Even as evidence-based medicine supplies a growing array of tools for the management of fibromyalgia, the art of medicine retains a central role.
 To successfully care for patients with fibromyalgia, the physician must demonstrate compassion as well as skill.
 Taking a careful history, listening to the patient's concerns, and performing a thorough examination are the foundation for diagnosing and treating fibromyalgia.

 The physician should inform the patient that no cure exists for fibromyalgia but that education, lifestyle changes, and proper treatment can help the individual to regain control and achieve significant improvement.
-The overall approach for chronic pain in fibromyalgia involves a multifaceted treatment plan that incorporates various adjuvant medicines, aerobic exercise, and psychological and behavioral approaches to reduce distress and promote self-efficacy and self-management.
+The overall approach for chronic pain in fibromyalgia involves a multifaceted treatment plan that incorporates various adjuvant medicines, aerobic exercise, and psychological and behavioral approaches to reduce distress and inflammation and promote self-efficacy and self-management.
 (See Treatment.)

 Although fibromyalgia was not defined until the late 20th century, it was discovered much earlier.
 Descriptions in the medical literature date as far back as the early 17th century and in the lay literature to ancient times with descriptions of the condition in the biblical book of Job.